vitest-dev/vitest/docs/guide/features.md

 ## In-source testing

-Vitest also provides a way to run tests with in your source code along with the implementation, similar to [Rust's module tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#the-tests-module-and-cfgtest).
+Vitest also provides a way to run tests within your source code along with the implementation, similar to [Rust's module tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#the-tests-module-and-cfgtest).

 This makes the tests share the same closure as the implementations and able to test against private states without exporting.
-Meanwhile, it also brings the closer feedback loop for development.
+Meanwhile, it also brings the feedback loop closer for development.

 ```ts
 // src/index.ts